-Implement safe ways to handle elector photo identification (ID) and documents (i.e., trays, instruct electors to place ID on a raised tabletop platform, ask elector to hold the ID)
+Use safe ways to handle or to avoid directly handling elector photo identification (ID) and documents (i.e., trays, instruct electors to place ID on a raised tabletop platform, ask elector to hold the ID).

-Offer non-medical masks to electors that come to an election facility without one.
+Give masks to electors that come to an election facility without one, if required.

-Emphasize alternate voting methods (i.e., local election office, advanced polls, mail-in voting) are available on the voter information card.
+Emphasize on the voter information card that alternate voting methods are available (i.e., local election office, advanced polls, mail-in voting).

 Select large well-ventilated venues as polling spaces.
 Rooms with large volumes of air and high ceilings (i.e., school gyms, auditoriums, community centers, churches) are appropriate as they have the capacity to dilute contaminants in the air.